 I Bought Art and Craft Supplies and Books

 I needed to think of some ways to entertain a tween beyond anything with a screen.
-At the beginning of March, I bought Emerson a few graphic novels she loves to offer as reward after finishing a chapter book.
+At the beginning of March, I bought my daughter a few graphic novels she loves to offer as reward after finishing a chapter book.
 They always motivate her and with the library not available, I wanted to be prepared with her “prizes.”
 I also bought pastels and a mixed-media pad of paper, a pack of embroidery floss, and since we already own fabric markers, I bought the family three of these t-shirts in which the proceeds go to Feeding America.
 We've already made several friendship bracelets from the embroidery floss.
 I may not seem crafty, but I can get spurts and have a pretty good selection of supplies and tools from over the years.
 TBH, these purchases are likely going to be used more by me than she if I get a slow-down period!

 I Bought My Kid Clothes

-When Emerson came down the stairs in pajamas she got for her birthday in January and her anklebones and part of her shins were sticking out from the hem, I knew I had to buy her some clothes to get through this time.
+When my kid came down the stairs in pajamas she got for her birthday in January and her anklebones and part of her shins were sticking out from the hem, I knew I had to buy her some clothes to get through this time.
 I got her a pair of Adidas slides to be her house shoes since they have more support than slippers and better for spring and summer.
 I then headed over to Old Navy and got her some leggings, a hoodie, some underpinnings and socks, and a fun pair of joggers so it wasn't all utilitarian.
 Thanks to Super Cash and various other promotions and having a Banana Republic card I only use when shopping Gap retailers that gives an auto 10% off purchases, the total was around $25.

 I Bought Random Snacks

 My husband, his wonderful, amazing, yet plant-based sober self, has crazy willpower and sees food as fuel.
-Emerson and I, we like snacks.
+My daughter and I, we like snacks.
 And Karl would be surprised that when an order was placed for practical items there would often be a few random snacks added to the purchase.
 And some of the best random snacks that I have bought over the past few weeks are: